 Here’s What You Need to Know About Venus Dimples

 Venus dimples.
-They’re the perfect finishing touch to your figure, whether you’ve attained your ideal feminine curves through 100% natural means or with the aid of aesthetic body-contouring techniques, such as liposuction, CoolSculpting® or BodyTite™.
+They’re the perfect finishing touch to your figure, whether you’ve attained your ideal feminine curves through 100% natural means or with the aid of aesthetic body-contouring techniques offered in our New York office, such as liposuction, CoolSculpting® or BodyTite™.

 What are Venus dimples?

 Named after the ancient Roman goddess of love, Venus dimples are two symmetrical indentations in your lower back, one on either side of your spine, just above the pelvic bone.
 Similar to facial dimples, Venus dimples are created when your skin is tethered to underlying structures.
 In the case of Venus dimples, they’re caused by a short ligament that tethers an indented portion of your hip bones (the posterior superior iliac spine) to your back skin.